Xiom Hibi O

 #2 — August 2019

 As a traditional Jpen player, I am constantly searching for exceptional 1 ply hinoki blades.
-Having played with various types such as cypresses, senkohs, Excellent As, and Musashis, I must commend the Hibi-O. Its construction quality rivals that of the esteemed Cypresses and Nittakus.
+Having played with various types such as cypresses, Senkohs, Excellent As, and Musashis, I must commend the Hibi-O. Its construction quality rivals that of the esteemed cypresses and Nittakus.

 Currently, alongside my collection, I possess a Cypress G-Max, providing me with a basis for comparison.
 Despite both being Jpen blades, their approaches to the style differ significantly.
 The Hibi-O embodies a modern design, tailored for the recently introduced poly balls.
 This is potentially the reason behind its ogival shape, wider near the handle, contrasting with the square shape of the Cypress.